 What time do nursery sessions start?

-Nursery sessions run in term time and are every morning, Monday to Friday:
+Nursery sessions run in term time and are held as follows:

 In order to provide flexible childcare and if space is available it may be possible for your child to have a whole day session.
 For this you will need to provide a packed lunch.